 Unprecedented Economic Challenges Create Barriers for Nonprofit Organizations

-How might we design a product to help nonprofit organizations reach, connect with, and inspire action from the right audiences to provide long-term sustainability?
+How might we design a product to help nonprofit organizations reach, connect with, and inspire action from the right audiences to provide long-term sustainability in an uncertain world?

 Leveraging Optimized Social Popularity to Help Nonprofits Adapt to a Changing Landscape of Patron Engagement

-Cloutvocate is an AWS-powered platform designed for nonprofit organizations to connect with the right partners to augment campaign awareness and drive vital donations.
-This advanced technology has allowed us to re-think how nonprofit organizations can be matched with partners in a way that provides value for all parties involved.
+Cloutvocate is an AWS-powered platform designed for nonprofit organizations to connect with the right partners to augment campaign awareness and drive the vital donations needed to operate and grow.
+This matchmaking platform has been designed to bridge existing gaps between non-profits, donors, and the influencers that facilitate engagement.
 Recognizing where friction exists in the current nonprofit-influencer business model, our team has created a platform that integrates a corporate sponsorship component to funnel more revenue into a nonprofit’s cause, incentivize influencers, and align corporations with well-matched social causes and coveted audiences.

 ROLE & RESPONSIBILITIES

-Uniting Skill Sets From Across the Globe to Solve a Complex Problem
+Uniting Skill Sets From Across the Globe to Solve An Emerging Problem

-Our team consisted of a backend developer (Hendy), front end developer (Rohit), two data scientists (Michelle and Shelli), a solutions architect (Romeo), and myself as the team lead and UI/UX designer.
-More specifically, my role and responsibilities included the following:
+The team was developed using Devpost.
+Each member was selected according to their unique skillset and background—forming a small, agile, and autonomous team of six dedicated students and industry professionals from around the globe.
+Our team consisted of a backend developer (Hendy), a frontend developer (Rohit), two data scientists (Michelle and Shelli), a solutions architect (Romeo), and myself as the team lead and UI/UX designer.

 PROJECT SCOPE & TIMELINE